baking-bad/tezos-on-tezos/michelson_vm/README.md

 # Michelson VM

-This is the MVP of a Michelson interpreter written in Rust.
+This is a Michelson interpreter written in Rust.

 ## About
 The purpose of this crate is to provide a standalone, lightweight, and WASM-friendly implementation of the Michelson VM.
 The applications can vary including educational projects, developer tools, but the initial goal is to use it in a Tezos L2 solution.